 What is the Google Ads learning phase?

-The Google Ads learning phase is a critical period when new and updated campaigns using the automated bidding strategy go through.
-The learning phase is initiated when advertisers make changes to existing campaigns, or launch new ones, and it only applies to smart bidding strategies.
+This phase is initiated when advertisers make significant changes to an existing campaign or launch a new one, and it only applies to campaigns that use smart bidding strategies.

 How long is the learning phase for Google Ads?

-The Google Ads learning phase can take just a week, or up to 1 month.
-The duration of the Google Ads learning phase is flexible.
-It varies based on several factors and details of your campaign.
+The Google Ads learning phase can take just a week or up to one month.

 The duration of the learning phase within Google Ads is incredibly dynamic, often influenced by a wide range of elements around the campaign’s structure.
-The nature of the changes implemented and the platform’s learning algorithm also significantly affect the phase length.

 What affects the duration of the learning period?